AUTHOR SPOTLIGHT

 Selah:

-Some might say this sounds like science fiction.
-Is that fair?
+Some might call this science fiction.

 Frederick:

-I don’t think so anymore.
+I don’t think it is anymore.

 Selah: